Item Number: #V-05

 Production Dates: 1915-1927

 There were two Porch Vases produced in the American line – a Small Porch Vase and a Large Porch Vase.
 Both items debuted in the original 1915 catalog, which introduced the American pattern.
-The Porch Vases were only produced for about a decade.
-They are, indeed, rare finds.
+Due to their limited years of production, they are considered a rare find.
 If you are lucky enough to find either size, you can expect to pay handsomely for it.

-If you are interested in locating a similar item, please click the following affiliate link for available Porch Vases on eBay.
+If you are interested in locating a similar item, please click the following sponsored link for available Porch Vases on eBay.
 Don’t be surprised; however, if there are not any for sale.
 Porch Vases are rare, and most people like to hold on to them.